rxgq/stacklet/README.md

 <br>

 **OUT**
-- **Description**: prints the value at the top of the stack to the output or a string
+- **Description**: Prints the value at the top of the stack to the output or a string
 - **Syntax**: `out`

   ```